 4. Data Analytics:

-In the IoT world, sensors are the primary source to collecting on a large scale.
+The conventional database system does not have enough storage for the data collected from the IoT sensors.
+Cloud based data storage and an end-to-end IoT Platform plays an important role in the smart agriculture system.
+These systems are estimated to play an important role such that better activities can be performed.
+In the IoT world, sensors are the primary source of collecting data on a large scale.
 The data is analyzed and transformed to meaningful information using analytics tools.
 The data analytics helps in the analysis of weather conditions, livestock conditions, and crop conditions.
-The trend analysis helps the farmers to know upcoming weather conditions and to how and when the crops will be harvested.
-IoT in Agriculture has helped the farmers to maintain the quality of crops and fertility of the land, thus enhancing the product volume and quality.
-So, along with the quality, the quantity of the available food is being increased.
+The data collected leverages the technological innovations and thus making better decisions.
+With the help of the IoT devices, you can know the real-time status of the crops by capturing the data from sensors.
+Using predictive analytics, you can get an insight to make better decisions related to harvesting.
+The trend analysis helps the farmers to know upcoming weather conditions and harvesting of crops.
+IoT in the Agriculture Industry has helped the farmers to maintain the quality of crops and fertility of the land, thus enhancing the product volume and quality.

 5. Agricultural Drones: